RHS-Programming/hackedu/playbook/workshops/remote_control/README.md

 When the mobile phone is waved like a magic wand, have it trigger something

-First include this javascript library at the bottom of the page:
+First include this javascript library at the bottom of the HTML page in an existing JS Bin:

 ```html
 <script type="text/javascript" src="//bit.ly/wand_js"></script>